arhamansari11/LeetCode-Starter-Kit/README.md

 ## Contributing

 Contributions are welcome!
-If you have a new solution to add or want to improve an existing one, please follow the [contribution guidelines](CONTRIBUTING.md).
+If you have a new solution to add or want to improve an existing one just contribute.

 ## Connect